vincent-paing/Yangon-Bus-Data/README.md

 # Yangon-Bus-Data

+**OBSOLETE, YBS WILL OPEN SOURCE THEIR DATA ON 14 JAN, LINK WILL BE UPDATED ACCORDINGLY**

 This is the colllection of  data for the new yangon bus
 > Data Last Updated On *12 Jan 2017, 6 : 39 PM*